VACULOGIC QS-7 ONLINE

 Part Two: Installing the QS-7 driver

 Choose a USB port to use for your connection.
 The driver associates with only this port, so always plug the QS-7’s USB cable back into the same port if you remove it.
-If the port chosen is in a hard to reach area, you may safely leave the USB cable attached to the computer, disconnecting only from the QS-7 to store the server unit.
+If the port chosen is in a hard to reach area, you may safely leave the USB cable attached to the computer, disconnecting only from the QS-7 to store the unit.

 If you use a high-speed connection for Internet access such as cable or DSL, temporarily disable it by going to your Network Connections, right-clicking the connection and choosing “Disable” or simply unplug the phone or cable line to your modem or router.

 With the power switch off, connect the USB cable and the power source to the QS-7.
+NOTE: Do not use any USB extension cables.

 The green led will light when the USB is attached, indicating an active link to your computer; Manual adjustment is now disabled.
 Note that the QS-7 is not powered by the USB connection, and must have its own power connected and the switch on to operate.